Home

 Again, don’t worry if you don’t have perfect balance when you first try the exercises.
 Just keep on striving for balance, both in your body balance and your life balance!

 The first core exercise I will show you is the classic abdominal strengthening exercise that is usually done on the ground ~ the front lying extension.
 Add the element of balance on the Bosu Ball and it is a whole different core strength training exercise.
+In yoga, this pose is called the Locust Pose.

-Chelsie really gets good extension on her pose.
+extension on her pose.
 She has a very strong back.
-It's actually pretty difficult to hold this pose for more than a just few seconds.
+It's actually pretty

 If you can’t do the full pose with arms and legs off the ground, try this modified front lying extension shown below.
 It will bring you great results as well, until you are able to work your way up to the full balancing extension.